Signing a lease

 Credit check

-As mentioned above, in order to establish a future lessee’s payment habits, a lessor may enlist the services of a personal information agent (commonly called a “credit bureau”).
+As mentioned above, in order to establish a prospective lessee’s payment habits, a lessor may enlist the services of a personal information agent (commonly called a “credit bureau”).

-It’s important to note that the future lessee can also carry out their own credit check and provide the credit report to the lessor.
-This may be done, for example, when the future lessee does not consent to the lessor conducting a credit check, or when the personal information agent (credit bureau) is unable to find the correct credit record.
+The credit check may be requested by the prospective lessee who will then provide the credit report to the lessor.
+This may be the case, for example, when the prospective lessee does not consent to the lessor conducting a credit check, or when the personal information agent (credit bureau) is unable to find the correct credit record.

 Student or new arrival?

-If someone is asked to provide unnecessary personal information, they may file a complaint with the Commission d’accès à l’information.
+If someone is asked to provide unnecessary personal information, they may file a complaint with the Commission.

 Depending on the circumstances, the Commission may provide the required information to the parties, investigate, or recommend or order the appropriate measures to protect personal information.
 Note that the Commission does not have the power to order someone to pay damages.
 It primarily acts to encourage the adoption of practices that better reflect the spirit and letter of the law.